 I headed into the enchanting French Quarter to experience this lifestyle.
 I could hear the real deal at Preservation Hall, before tucking myself into some classic and delicious Southern cuisine.
 For me to stop eating local cuisine likes of gumbo and jambalaya, I went on a night dinner cruise down the Mississippi river on the old river paddle boat – where jazz and blues music entwined.
 I then made a beeline for the notorious nightlife of Bourbon street, where almost anything goes.
 I get to taste the live music and bar culture that New Orleans has to offer to its visitors.
 With the Caribbean and European fusion food, live and non-stop Jazz music from every turn, I could feel the real taste of New Orleans lifestyle.
 It creates a vibe that is never too easy to walk away from it and truly New Orleans was a place full of life and is an experience I won’t forget in a long, long time.

 From the exotic nightlife of New Orlean’s French Quarter, we headed further to the west coast to Orlando, in the state of Florida.
 Orlando, once a farming town but it has gone through transformation where it is one of the most visited place in the state of Florida.
 It is home to Walt Disney World and now known as the Theme Park Capital of the World.
 The choice of visiting various attractions and activities to do is endless.
-Whatever you decide to do, it will be a ripper of a day.
-Whilst visiting the place for a day, I decided to spend most of my time visiting various theme parks from sea-world to animal world.
+Whatever I decided to do, it was always a ripper of a day.
+Whilst visiting the place, I decided to spend most of my time visiting various theme parks from sea-world to animal world.
 What a thrill it was, having fun that seems no end to it.
 However, if you haven’t visited Kennedy Space Centre, you haven’t been to Orlando.
 A place where I get to experience, learn and see the works of human to explore other planets.

-From Savannah in the state of Georgia, we continued our drive further north up the west coast to Raleigh in the state of North Carolina for one night.
+From Savannah in the state of Georgia, we continued our drive further north up the west coast to Raleigh in the state of North Carolina where we spent the night there.
 Along the way, we had a stop in Charleston in the state of South Carolina before arriving in Raleigh.

 Leaving the capital behind, we headed to New York with a stop over in New Jersey and Philadelphia.
 In Philadelphia, we had our own movie moment with a climb up the famous ‘Rocky’ steps, Rocky statue and a visit to see Independence Hall and the symbol of American Independence and the Liberty Bell before taking a bite at Philly cheesesteak for an early lunch.